-James L. Go, 79, is the Chairman and Chief Executive Officer of OPMC.
+James L. Go, 81, is the Chairman and Chief Executive Officer of OPMC.
 He is likewise the Chairman of JG Summit Holdings, Inc. and Cebu Air, Inc. He is the Chairman Emeritus of Universal Robina Corporation, Robinsons Land Corporation, JG Summit Petrochemical Corporation and JG Summit Olefins Corporation.
 He is the Vice Chairman of Robinsons Retail Holdings, Inc. and a director of Marina Center Holdings Private Limited, United Industrial Corporation Limited and Hotel Marina City Private Limited.
 He is also the President and Trustee of the Gokongwei Brothers Foundation, Inc. He has been a director of the PLDT Inc. (PLDT) since November 3, 2011.
 He is a member of the Technology Strategy and Risk Committees and Advisor of the Audit Committee of the Board of Directors of PLDT.
 He was elected a director of Manila Electric Company on December 16, 2013.
 Mr. James L. Go received his Bachelor of Science Degree and Master of Science Degree in Chemical Engineering from Massachusetts Institute of Technology, USA.
-Mr. James L. Go is a brother of Mr. John L. Gokongwei, Jr.

-Robert Coyiuto, Jr., 67, is a Director of the Company since 1982 and had been Chairman of the Board and President from 1991 to 1993; and President & Chief Operating Officer of the Company since 1994.
+Robert Coyiuto, Jr., 69, is a Director of the Company since 1982 and had been Chairman of the Board and President from 1991 to 1993; and President & Chief Operating Officer of the Company since 1994.
 He is a Presidential Adviser of Capital Market Development.
 He is also the Chairman and President of Calaca High Power Corporation and Pacifica 21 Holdings, Inc. He is also the Chairman of Prudential Guarantee & Assurance, Inc., PGA Sompo Insurance Corporation, PGA Cars, Inc., PGA Automobile, Inc., and Hyundai North EDSA.
-He is the Vice Chairman of National Grid Corporation of the Philippines and First Life Financial Co., Inc. He is a director of Universal Robina Corporation, Petrogen Insurance Corporation, and Canon (Philippines) Inc. He is a member of the Philippine Stock Exchange and the Founding Principal of Porsche Training and Recruitment Center Asia.
+He is the Vice Chairman of National Grid Corporation of the Philippines and First Life Financial Co., Inc. He is a director of Petrogen Insurance Corporation, and Canon (Philippines) Inc. He is a member of the Philippine Stock Exchange and the Founding Principal of Porsche Training and Recruitment Center Asia.